FitSNAP/FitSNAP/docs/source/Run.rst

 A few examples are found in the :code:`fitsnap/examples` directory.

+[EXTRAS]
+^^^^^^^^

+This section contains keywords on optional info to dump.
+By default, linear models output error metric markdown files that should be sufficient in most cases.
+In more detailed errors are required, please see the output Pandas dataframe :code:`FitSNAP.df`.
+Examples and library tools for analyzing this dataframe are found in our `Colab Python notebook tutorial <tutorialnotebook_>`_.

+[MEMORY]
+^^^^^^^^

+This section contains keywords for dealing with memory.
+We recommend using defaults.

 Library
 -------

 FitSNAP may also be run through the library interface.
 The `GitHub repo examples <libexamples_>`_ may help set up scripts for your needs.
+More useful library functionality is found in our `Colab Python notebook tutorial <tutorialnotebook_>`_.

 .. _libexamples: https://github.com/FitSNAP/FitSNAP/tree/master/examples/library